elm-explorations/test/README.md

 Check out [a large real-world test suite](https://github.com/rtfeldman/elm-css/tree/master/tests) for more.

+Tip!
 Run [elm-test init](https://github.com/rtfeldman/node-test-runner#init) to generate some example tests to get you started.

 ### Running tests

+This package lets you define tests ([Test](https://package.elm-lang.org/packages/elm-explorations/test/latest/Test#Test) values).

+To execute your tests and see if they pass you need a program that can consume your tests, run them and report the results.

-Head over to the [CLI test runner](https://github.com/rtfeldman/node-test-runner) for instructions on how to get started!
+The most popular test runner is [rtfeldman/node-test-runner](https://github.com/rtfeldman/node-test-runner).
+It’s a CLI tool that lets you run tests in the terminal.
+Head over to that project for instructions on how to get started!

 ### Not running tests